jovandeginste/jovandeginste.github.io/_posts/2016-05-04-turning-on-acl-s-in-our-consul-cluster.md

 This was the most risky thing - it involved changing crucial configuration and restarting all Consul servers.
 This has proven to be a hazard in the past, so I proceeded with great care.
 My screwing up the quality cluster was entirely my own fault, by the way.
 I was really not careful here.
 I learned my lesson again :-)

-Easiest way to turn on ACLS turned out to be: add a new json file in Consul's data dir.
+Easiest way to turn on ACL's turned out to be: add a new json file in Consul's data dir.
 We have the datadir in `/usr/share/consul/`, so I let Puppet add a file `/usr/share/consul/master.json`:

 ```json
 {